-Games lessons for the pupils are structured to maximise engagement and enjoyment whilst providing a physically challenging way to express themselves.
+Games lessons for the students are structured to maximise engagement and enjoyment whilst providing a physically challenging way to express themselves.
 Lessons take part in either the sports hall, multi-sports pitch or the extensive playing fields behind the school.
 The opportunities in the Lower School’s games lessons include; football, basketball, gymnastics, badminton, handball, athletics, and rugby among many more coordination skills.
 Year groups are often taught as whole classes instead of splitting them which allows barriers to be broken down and animosity overcome.
 Throughout the lessons pupils are encouraged to focus on improving attributes with skill progression occurring more organically.
 They work on key areas such as coaching, mindset, decision making, performance, leadership, character and fitness.
 Despite the classes sizes team sports are always popular during lessons and they are played with great enthusiasm during breaks, lunch and many evenings of the school week.

 Links to the courses available can be found below.